 Today I’m celebrating more summer produce with this Pennsylvania Dutch Creamed Cucumbers recipe.
 This recipe is for what some might know as old-fashioned creamy cucumbers and onions.
 Freshly sliced cucumbers dressed in a creamy sour cream sauce, it’s a simple dish you can put together with ease.
-And it makes a crisp and refreshing side dish for almost any meal.
+This sour cream cucumber salad makes a crisp and refreshing side dish for almost any meal.
 Try serving it with chicken breasts, burgers, or swiss steak!

 PA Dutch Creamed Cucumbers is a summer staple for us at our house.
 It’s a traditional Pennsylvania Dutch recipe, but it’s not exclusive to the Pennsylvania Dutch culture, or to Pennsylvania.
-Sour cream and cucumbers are a perfect match, so it’s not surprising that this is a popular summer side dish all over, and there are lots of ways to make it.
+Sour cream and cucumbers are a perfect match, so it’s not surprising that cucumber salad with sour cream is a popular summer side dish all over, with many variations.
 And in fact, although I am familiar with it from growing up in PA, my husband grew up in a Polish household and would tell you that this is a Polish dish!
 Either way, it’s a deliciously simple way to enjoy fresh summer vegetables.

 And as in the traditional PA Dutch version, I add a little bit of thinly sliced onion to my recipe.
 Any onion will work but I like the bite of red onion.
 You can also add some fresh or dried herbs.
 I really enjoy a sprinkling of dill weed for a burst of fresh herbaceous flavor.
 A splash of vinegar and a touch of sugar balance out the flavor and make a rich slightly sweet and tangy sauce.